RamishaRaniK/YouTube-Comment-Analysis-Using-Natural-Language-Processing/README.md

 ## YouTube-Comment-Analysis-Using-Natural-Language-Processing
 This Repository helps to analysis YouTube comments using Natural Language Processing.

 YouTube comments may contain more than one language.
-So I have splitted into two set output branch.
-Mixed Language(Eng, tam and any) as ML and Non-Mixed Language(Only english) as NML
+So I have split into two set output branch.
+Mixed Language(Eng, tam and any) as ML and Non-Mixed Language(Only English) as NML

-Same code for both the cases, For effective analysis I have analysed as two parts ML and NML
+Same code for both the cases, For effective analysis I have analyzed as two parts ML and NML

-### Step 1: Collect interested YouTube comment in a seperate folder using below link ##
+### Step 1: Collect interested YouTube comment in a separate folder using below link ##

-using the http://ytcomments.klostermann.ca/ can download interested youtube video comments My full hearted thanks to this team who made time consuming work in to one click work.
+using the http://ytcomments.klostermann.ca/ can download interested youtube video comments My full-hearted thanks to this team who made time-consuming work into one click work.

 ## Step 2 &  Step 3 for Python Beginners(Optional for others)

-### Step 2 : Download Anaconda Distribution from the below link ###
+### Step 2: Download Anaconda Distribution from the below link ###

 click  this https://www.anaconda.com/distribution/#download-section
 According to your operating System Download the distribution and install( can refer any youtube videos)